brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 2 bht.md

 2. "We ought to embrace each other with that love with which Christ has embraced us, for what we perceive in Christ is our true guide."
 3. "No language, indeed, can fully represent the consequences and efficacy of Christ’s death.
 This is the only price by which we are reconciled to God."

+### Philip Schaff:
+1. "‘Love’ is God’s characteristic and our aim."
+2. "'You' here gives emphasis to the exhortation; 'also' joins the Christian walk in love to the work of Christ among men."
+3. "The pronoun 'us' extends the thought to all Christians; the Apostle thus including himself."

 ### Archibald T. Robertson:
 1. "Christ's death was an offering to God 'in our behalf' (υπερ ημων) not an offering to the devil."
 2. "Christ's own view of his atoning death."